 Dr. Jones’ analysis of several proto-Hebrew inscriptions near Jabal Maqla (not the Split Rock) is that they are telling the story of an attack by the Amalekites.

-Two inscriptions mark where an Israelite mother and daughter died named Hagar and Amiah, daughter of Hagar.
+Two inscriptions mark the spot where an Israelite mother and daughter died named Hagar and Amiah, daughter of Hagar.